 By partnering with ShipBob, DTC brands of all sizes have successfully been able to expand their customer reach and offer affordable international shipping.
-Once ShipBob merchants are ready to fully expand into Europe, they have the option to store inventory in our European fulfillment center located in Ireland.
+Once ShipBob merchants are ready to fully expand into Europe, they have the option to store inventory in our European fulfillment centers.
 This allows merchants the ability to simplify cross-border shipping and worry less about the high costs of duties and customs for every EU-based order.

 3 ShipBob customers who succeeded after their European expansions

 We have helped our customers expand globally by supporting them throughout the process.
 ShipBob offers best-in-class international fulfillment and logistics services, so you can worry less about logistics operations and focus on continuing to provide an exceptional customer experience.

 Many of our merchants start out shipping international orders from the United States.
 Once they see high demand in a European market, they can decide to expand their fulfillment footprint by storing inventory in ShipBob’s European warehouse to cut down shipping costs and speed up last-mile delivery times.

 BAKBlade: A men’s personal care brand